AECOMGermantown/AECOMGermantown.github.io/README.md

 AECOM Criteria/Evidence:

-1)AECOM dedicated a Product Manager to the prototype project - John Keister
+1)AECOM dedicated a Product Manager to the prototype project

 2)Formed an Agile Scrum team with 7 of the LCAT's in labor pool three (full stack)